-3.1 This application for scheduled monument consent involves excavation in the area of the 1930's excavation trench in the original entrance in the southern part of the southern fort.
+3.1 This application for scheduled monument consent involves excavation of part of the promontory fort on the narrow isthmus before it is lost as a result of coastal erosion.

 4. Assessment

 4.1 The applicant has submitted documentation, including research objectives, trench plan, excavation strategies, reinstatement proposals and post excavation arrangements to support their application.